johannrudi/fhn_dnn/README.md

 by Johann Rudi, Julie Bessac, Amanda Lenzi, 2021.
 URL: https://arxiv.org/abs/2012.06691

-It was published in the conference proceedings of the conference for Mathematical and Scientific Machine Learning (MSML21).
+It was published in the proceedings of the conference for Mathematical and Scientific Machine Learning (MSML21).

 ## Running the code